GIScience/ohsome-quality-api/docs/api/api.md

 # API

-Please have a look at the documentation and examples of the interactive Swagger interface: [https://oqt.ohsome.org/api/docs](https://oqt.ohsome.org/api/docs)
+Please have a look at the documentation and examples of the interactive Swagger UI: [https://oqt.ohsome.org/api/docs](https://oqt.ohsome.org/api/docs)

-## Request examples using Bash and CURL
+## Request examples using Bash and `curl` command

-Using the above mentioned Swagger interface one can create valid `curl` requests using an interactive interface.
+Using the above mentioned Swagger UI one can create valid `curl` requests using an interactive interface.

 In the following sections examples for a GET and POST request for an Indicator of a region pre-definied by OQT are given.